A destructive new strain of ransomware has been uncovered this week that permanently destroys a victim’s computer if they refuse to pay a ransom.

-To instil a sense of fear within the victim, the ransomware contains three audio files (child.wav, redeye.wav, suicide.wav) that play a creepy sound which is intended to scare the user and prompt them into taking immediate action.
+To instill a sense of fear within the victim, the ransomware contains three audio files (child.wav, redeye.wav, suicide.wav) that play a creepy sound which is intended to scare the user and prompt them into taking immediate action.

-Once the ransomware has been installed on a victim’s computer, it performs a series of actions which make it extremely difficult to remove, including disabling Window’s task manager and hiding within the infected drive.
+Once the ransomware has been installed on a victim’s computer, it performs a series of actions that make it extremely difficult to remove, including disabling Window’s task manager and hiding within the infected drive.

 A ransom note is then displayed on the victim’s computer informing them that their files have been encrypted and if they want to have their files restored, they will need to pay a ransom fee of 0.1 Bitcoins to a specified address.
 Upon paying the ransom, they will then receive a decryption key to unlock the ransomware.